Breast Imaging

 Mammography and Stereotactic Biopsy

-McFarland Clinic mammograms are read by an accredited radiologist and analyzed by computer-aided detection (CAD).
+Accuracy matters when it comes to your health.
+McFarland Clinic diagnostic mammograms are read by an accredited radiologist and analyzed by computer-aided detection (CAD).
 CAD assists the radiologist by giving a computerized second review of your mammograms to draw attention to potential areas of concern.

-Stereotactic breast biopsy uses mammography to help locate a breast abnormality.
-A tissue sample will be removed for examination under a microscope.
-The biopsy is less invasive than a surgical biopsy and allows evaluation of calcifications or tiny masses that are not visible on ultrasound.
+A stereotactic breast biopsy is a precise and minimally invasive alternative to a surgical biopsy.
+We use mammography to help locate a breast abnormality and then remove a tissue sample for examination under a microscope.
+The biopsy allows for evaluation of calcifications or tiny masses that are not visible on an ultrasound.
 You will receive a phone call from the McFarland Clinic Breast Center to schedule your appointment and go over important information regarding this procedure.
+This procedure is currently only offered at our Ames breast clinic.

 During the biopsy, you will sit in a special chair.
 The technologist will position your breast similar to a mammogram.
 The Radiologist will use a local anesthetic to numb the biopsy area.
 A small incision will be made, and a vacuum-assisted needle will advance into the breast to the site of abnormality.